Improving Compositionality of Neural Networks by Decoding Representations to Inputs: Composing Decodable Neural Networks

 We call this model a ``Recursively Decodable Neural Network'', abbreviated ReDecNN.
 Note that ReDecNN is a special case of an ensemble network.
 That is, every path sampled in the activation tree by picking $l_0, \ldots l_{D-1}$ builds a legitimate classifier.
 There are $O(L^D)$ such classifiers implicit in the ReDecNN.
 We can interpret optimizing Equation~\ref{eq:objective2} as training individual classifiers that are Monte Carlo sampled from the tree every gradient step.
 See Figure~\ref{fig:nets}b for an illustration.

 Our goal in the next few paragraphs is to utilize this ensemble to measure uncertainty.

-\textbf{Measuring Uncertainty}$\quad$ As a first step, we compare the performance of ReDecNN to several baselines: a standard neural network, a neural network with dropout, two kinds of Bayesian neural networks --- Monte Carlo dropout \citep{gal2016dropout}, abbreviated MC-Dropout, and weight uncertainty \citep{blundell2015weight}, abbreviated BayesNN --- and a naive ensemble network where we train $D$ copies of the standard neural network with different initializations.
-See supplement for training details.
+\textbf{Measuring Uncertainty}$\quad$ As a first step, we compare ReDecNN to several baselines: a standard neural network, a neural network with dropout, two kinds of Bayesian neural networks --- Monte Carlo dropout \citep{gal2016dropout}, abbreviated MC-Dropout, and weight uncertainty \citep{blundell2015weight}, abbreviated BayesNN --- and a naive ensemble network where we train $D$ copies of the standard neural network with different initializations.
+For all experiments, see Appendix~\ref{sec:training} and \ref{sec:data_task} for training and task details.
 Table~\ref{table:acc} shows accuracies over a held-out test set, averaged over three runs.
-While we observe a drop in accuracy in Bayesian NNs, we observe equal performance of ReDecNN to a standard neural network.
+While we observe lower accuracy from Bayesian NNs, we observe (perhaps surprisingly) equal performance of DecNN and ReDecNN to a standard neural network.
+Typically, adding uncertainty to neural networks comes at a cost to performance (as is true for other baselines), but this seems to not be the case here.

 The next step is to compare the quality of model uncertainty.
 For the ReDecNN, for a given input $x$, we measure uncertainty as follows: sample $N$ different classifiers from the activation tree, and make predictions with each classifier on $x$.
 The uncertainty is the entropy of the predictions: